 What can I expect at the commencement rehearsal?

-The rehearsal is the meeting of the commencement students and usually takes place on a Tuesday afternoon, 1-week in advance of the commencement ceremony.
+The rehearsal is the meeting of the commencement students and usually takes place on a Tuesday afternoon, a week before the ceremony.
 All commencement students must attend.
 You will meet the Dean as he goes over the details of the commencement ceremony with you.
 In addition, you will pick up your caps, gowns and tickets for your guests.
 Following that, we will take you through a practice procession line so that you are well prepared in advance of the ceremony.

 What if I cannot attend the rehearsal?